-As the only dedicated academic journal on the field of audiovisual translation, The Journal of Audiovisual Translation (JAT) encourages the submission of original research papers in the field of audiovisual translation (AVT) and media accessibility in areas including subtitling (or captioning), audio description (AD), dubbing and voice-over.
+As the only dedicated academic journal on the field of audiovisual translation, The Journal of Audiovisual Translation (JAT) encourages the submission of original research articles and practice reports in the field of audiovisual translation (AVT) and media accessibility in areas including subtitling (or captioning), audio description (AD), dubbing and voice-over.
 We welcome contributions on traditional media such as television and film, new media, live events, opera, theatre, museums and other contexts.

-We welcome both theoretical and empirical contributions that meet a high standard of scholarship and contribute new knowledge on the discipline.
+We welcome both theoretical, empirical and experimental contributions, including replication studies, that meet a high standard of scholarship and contribute new knowledge on the discipline.
 We also encourage interdisciplinary studies within the broader discipline of Translation Studies, but also with psychology, cognitive science, media studies, communication studies, sociology, linguistics, inclusive design, accessibility studies and other areas.

 JAT accepts research papers (5-7.500 words abstract and references included).
 Submissions that exceed the length limit will be desk rejected.

 Submissions are blind peer-reviewed after an initial desk review.
 Contributions that have clearly not been language edited and that do not follow the style guide of the journal will be returned without review.

 Practice reports may be suitable for practising professionals, trainers or first-time authors who are also practitioners, “practisearchers” and academics who may not have embarked upon systematic scholarly research yet.

 They aim to describe and/or analyse: